LPWAN Meshes: MeshCore - Moving Beyond the Ad-Hoc

 Reliability

-MeshCore’s multiple routing paths and automatic failover meant the network remained functional even when nodes failed or were moved.
-The system adapted without manual intervention.
+MeshCore’s multi-path routing meant the network stayed up even when I moved nodes or blocked line-of-sight.
+The system adapted without me having to fiddle with it.

 Power Efficiency